viiri/gatekeeper/docs/user-guide.md

 Traefik, nginx ingress and other gateways usually have feature called forward-auth.
-This enables them to forward request to external auth/authz service which returns 2xx in case auth/authz was successful and otherwise some higher code (usually 401/403).
+This enables them to forward request to external auth/authz service which returns 2xx in case auth/authz was successful and otherwise some higher code (usually 401/403) or redirects them for authentication to keycloak server.
 You can use gatekeeper as this external auth/authz service by using headers matching feature as describe above and enabling `--no-proxy` option (this option will not forward request to upstream).

 Example:

-traefik forward-auth configuration
+traefik forward-auth configuration when you don't want to redirect user to authentication server by gatekeeper (useful for e.g. API authentication or when you are using redirect to keycloak server on front proxy)

 ```yaml
 apiVersion: traefik.containo.us/v1alpha1